Camilo Villarino: Biography

 Villarino was born on 11 April 1964 in Zaragoza.
 He graduated in law from the University of Zaragoza in 1987 and he later achieved a master's degree on European Studies from the College of Europe.
 After this, he joined the Diplomatic School in 1989.
 Likewise, between 2007 and 2008 he took a High Level course on European Defense Policy at the European Security and Defence College.

 One of his first assignments was at the International Legal Advisory Office of the Ministry of Foreign Affairs, serving as advisor between 1990 and 1993.
 Briefly, in 1993 he was adviser to the Conference on Security and Co-operation in Europe.

 Between 1994 and 2002 he was assigned abroad, occupying various positions in the Spanish diplomatic missions in Croatia and before the European Union.

 Back in Spain, between 2002 and 2008 he was Deputy Director-General of Institutional Affairs for the European Union at the Ministry of Foreign Affairs, responsible for the technical team in charge of the negotiations of the new treaties of the European Union.

-Between 2008 and 2013 he held the position of counselor for Transatlantic relations and security and defense affairs at the Spanish Embassy in the United States and, between 2013 and 2017, he was deputy to the ambassador of Spain to Morocco.
+Between 2008 and 2013 he held the position of counsellor for Transatlantic relations and security and defense affairs at the Spanish Embassy in the United States and, between 2013 and 2017, he was deputy to the ambassador of Spain to Morocco.

 In June 2017, the conservative foreign minister Alfonso Dastis appointed him as his chief of staff, a position he held with two of his successors, the socialists Josep Borrell and Arancha González Laya.
 He resigned in mid-2021 after the appointment of a new minister José Manuel Albares, who chose to appoint diplomat Diego Martínez Belío in his place.